+High Security Area

-High Security Area: Area where TOE related data or material classified "critical" or "very critical" is accessible, and Security Control areas (access control and intrusion detection) where applicable.
+Area where TOE related data or material classified "critical" or "critical+" (refer to the definitions in the state-of- the-art document APPLICATION OF ATTACK POTENTIAL TO SMARTCARDS AND SIMILAR DEVICES) is accessible, and Security Control areas (access control and intrusion detection) where applicable.

+Information security (IS)

-Information security (IS): Preservation of confidentiality, integrity and availability of information; in addition, other properties such as authenticity, accountability, non-repudiation and reliability can also be involved.
+Preservation of confidentiality, integrity and availability of information; in addition, other properties such as authenticity, accountability, non-repudiation and reliability can also be involved.

+Integrity

-Integrity: The property of safeguarding the accuracy and completeness of assets.
+The property of safeguarding the accuracy and completeness of assets.

+IS event

-IS event: An identified occurrence of a system, service or network state indicating a possible breach of information security policy or failure of safeguards, or a previously unknown situation that may be security relevant.
+An identified occurrence of a system, service or network state indicating a possible breach of information security policy or failure of safeguards, or a previously unknown situation that may be security relevant.

+IS incident

-IS incident: A single or a series of unwanted or unexpected information security events that have a significant probability of compromising business operations and threatening information security.
+A single or a series of unwanted or unexpected information security events that have a significant probability of compromising business operations and threatening information security.